YARA BELGIUM S.A.

 1 Sept 2023

-Their ask — Yara requests using a longer data period than 2016/2017 to assess climate neutrality plan obligations, arguing the two-year window can unfairly penalize efficient installations.
+Message — Yara requests using a longer data period than 2016/2017 to assess climate neutrality plan obligations, arguing the two-year window can unfairly penalize efficient installations.
 They suggest using National Implementation Measures data from the phase 4 application process instead.
 They also want conditionality checks applied only to sub-installations, not entire facilities.123

-How it helps them — This protects their free emission allowances from being cut due to temporary performance issues.4
+Why — This protects their free emission allowances from being cut due to temporary performance issues.4

-Who loses — Climate ambition loses as genuinely inefficient installations may avoid submitting improvement plans.
+Impact — Climate ambition loses as genuinely inefficient installations may avoid submitting improvement plans.

 Yara urges EU to support blue hydrogen and CCS infrastructure